Orissa Official Language Act, 1954

-The Orissa Official Language Act, 1954 is an Act of Orissa Legislative Assembly that recognizes Odia "to be used for all or any of the official purposes of the State of Orissa (now Odisha).
+The Orissa Official Language Act, 1954 (Act No. 14 of 1954) is an Act of Orissa Legislative Assembly that recognizes Odia "to be used for all or any of the official purposes of the State of Orissa (now Odisha).

 History

 Article 345 of the Constitution of India empowers the Legislature of the State to adopt 'any one or more of the languages in use in the State or Hindi as the language or languages to be used for all or any of the official purposes' of the concerned State.
 But it provides for the continued use of English for the 'purposes within the state for which it was being used before the commencement of the Constitution', until the Legislature of the State otherwise provides by law.
 Orissa is the first state to be evolved on the basis of language.
 So The Orissa Official Language Act, 1954 was enacted in 1954.

 Development

 Despite the enactment, the implementation has not been done in a mass scale for which people of Orissa have voiced to ensure the use of Odia language in all official correspondence.
 The hunger strike by activist Gajanana Mishra was a prominent step in this direction and was one such significant instance.